GoaFan77/E4X-Interregnum-Minimod-Repo/E4X SinsRe 0.91b/Readme.txt

 Sins: Remastered (required)
 All E4X Minimods

----Not Compatible With---
-Star Wars: Interregnum
-All INT Minimods

 ---Installation---
 To enable this mod, place this folder into your mod folder.
 Then, in the mods tab of the main menu, enable this mod ABOVE the main Enhanced 4X Mod.
-For best experience, always load this Minimod ABOVE all other minimods.
+For best experience, always load this Minimod ABOVE all other minimods (Except "INT SinsRe 0.91b" if also in use).

 ---Mod Load Order---
 E4X SinsRe